pbs-assess/sdmTMB/cran-comments.md

 ## Resubmission

 This is a resubmission to fix 'Additional issues' on CRAN checks as requested.
-This version:

-* Corrects a memory issue identified by valgrind/gcc-ASAN/clan-ASAN tests
+We have removed calls from the rstan package, which appear to have caused valgrind/gcc-ASAN/clang-ASAN errors on CRAN checks.
+We have tested the new package with valgrind on two systems and clang-ASAN on the latest Fedora attempting to match the CRAN setup and our checks pass.

+Compared to the previously published version 0.2.1:

-* Removes 2 Latin-1 strings in package data.
+* We removed 2 Latin-1 strings in package data.

-* Adds 'future' and 'lme4' to Suggests to avoid 'Rd cross-references' 'Undeclared packages' NOTE.
+* We added 'future' and 'lme4' to Suggests to avoid 'Rd cross-references' 'Undeclared packages' NOTE.

-> Result: NOTE
->   installed size is 8.9Mb
->   sub-directories of 1Mb or more:
->   data 1.7Mb
->   libs 5.4Mb

 * We removed selected vignettes and reduced the size of an included dataset.
   The majority of the size is due to compiled code.

-> Result: NOTE
->     Package suggested but not available for checking: ‘INLA’

-* This is as intended; INLA is not on CRAN.

 ## R CMD check results

 0 errors | 0 warnings | 2 notes